five-embeddev/build-and-verify/README.md

 ## Dockerfiles

-Each directory in `docker/` folder includes at least `Dockerfile`, `compose.yaml` and `Makefile`.
+Each directory in `docker/` folder includes at least `Dockerfile` and `Makefile`.
 The docker `Dockerfile` will build an image, either from source or using the OS package and tools manager.
-The Docker compose `compose.yaml` is used to define the image tags and run some commands or open a shell to check the build.
-The `Makefile` is generally for convinience, the build steps are in the `Dockerfile` and `compose.yaml` file.
-NOTE - `riscv-gnu-toolchain-2` relies on the `Makefile` to build the image, as the build files are stored outside of docker.
+The  `Makefile` is used to define the image tags and run some commands or open a shell to check the build.
+The `Makefile` is generally for convinience, the build steps are in the `Dockerfile` and `targets.mak` file.
+NOTE - `riscv-gnu-toolchain-2` relies on the `compose.yaml` to build the image, as the build files are stored outside of docker.

 The docker images are designed to run tools using a user account with